Srikarmk/100-days-of-code-Srikar/README.md

 Had an exam today but tomorrow is gonna be dope 💪

 <h2>Day 6 of #100DaysOfCode</h2>
-✅Explore about packages and creating them in python ✅Finished Cat Photo App from Freecodecamp certification
+✅Explore about packages and creating them in python<br>
+✅Finished Cat Photo App from Freecodecamp certification